yannbellot/free-framer-components/README.md

 * Access to web version of Framer or install Framer on your computer.

 To use Figleaf with the demo file :
-* Access to [Figleaf Component](https://www.framer.com/showcase/project/jYAGqQXvxOitU1IFY1VF/?fbclid=IwAR1_tRgVoSXMBw1ICzf5e8MPDdplnNc4iBSzSZROMuRnrnV9f45WN3re3lE) in Framer showcase and clic on **Duplicate on Framer**
+* Access to [Figleaf Component](https://www.framer.com/showcase/project/jYAGqQXvxOitU1IFY1VF/?fbclid=IwAR1_tRgVoSXMBw1ICzf5e8MPDdplnNc4iBSzSZROMuRnrnV9f45WN3re3lE) in Framer Showcase and clic on **Duplicate on Framer**

 To use figleaf by copy/past the code :
 * Create 4 code files in Framer Assets : `BasicFunctions.txt`, `Distortion.txt`, `Perlin.txt` and `Colors.txt`.